coolbutuseless/xxhashlite/README.md

 `LICENSE-xxHash` for the copyright and licensing information for that code.

+### Design choices

+  - `xxhashlite` will hash the *data payload* within an object, and not the R object itself.
+This means that hashes calculated within R will match hashes calculated on the equivalent data in a file hashed by the command line programs provided with `xxHash`.

 ### Limitations

-  - It is the underlying data of the vector or matrix that is being hashed, and this does not include any notion of the container for that data.
-This means that a vector and array which contain the same data will hash to the same value - regardless of the dimensions.
+  - As it is the *data payload* of the vector or matrix that is being hashed, this does not include any notion of the container for that data.
+This means that a vector and array which contain the same data will hash to the same value - regardless of the dimensions or other attributes.
   - `xxHash v0.7.x` includes the experimental `xxh3` and `xxh128` hash
     functions.
 From the documentation: “The algorithm is currently in development, meaning its return values might still change in future